-- 3. A sign indicating the suggested contribution for eligible individuals and the fee for guests shall be posted near the contribution container at each congregate meal site.
+- 1. An eligible individual who receives a meal shall be given the opportunity to voluntarily contribute to the cost of the meal - 2.
+The OCNP Contractor shall develop a suggested voluntary contribution amount.
+When developing this voluntary contribution amount, the income ranges of the older individuals in the community and the Contractor's other sources of income shall be considered. - A sign indicating the suggested contribution for eligible individuals and the fee for guests shall be posted near the contribution container at each congregate meal site.
 A guest fee shall cover all meal costs. - 4.
 No eligible individual shall be denied participation because of failure or inability to contribute.
-The Contractor shall ensure that the amount of the eligible participant's voluntary contribution is kept confidential. - 5.
-The OCNP Contractor shall establish written procedures to protect contributions and fees from loss, mishandling, and theft (i.e., Voluntary Contribution Procedures).
-Such procedures shall be kept on file for DAAS-PG review. - 6.
-All voluntary contributions and fees shall be identified as program income and used to increase the number of meals served, to facilitate access to such meals, and to provide nutrition-related supportive services. - E. "No Soliciting" Sign
+The Contractor shall ensure that the amount of the eligible participant's voluntary contribution is kept confidential. - The OCNP Contractor shall establish written procedures to protect contributions and fees from loss, mishandling, and theft (i.e., Voluntary Contribution Procedures).
+Such procedures shall be kept on file for DAAS-PG-PG review. - 6.
+All contributions and fees shall be identified as program income and used to increase the number of meals served, to facilitate access to such meals, and to provide nutrition related supportive services.

+E. "No Soliciting" Sign: